skazkajs/skazkajs/README.md

 # skazka
-A Node.js - React platform for building web application
+A platform for building web application